stateful/docs.runme.dev/docs/guide/k8s-secret.md

 ### **4. Centralized Knowledge Hub:**

 Runme Notebooks can function as your source of truth and execution ground.
 Runme serves as a centralized hub for all your documentation.
-Find everything related to securing Kubernetes secrets here.
+Here, you can find everything related to securing Kubernetes secrets.

 # **Securing Secrets with SOPS**